In February 2004, the U.S. government’s campaign to overthrow President Jean-Bertrand Aristide’s elected government was in full swing.

 Washington and pro-coup political and human rights groups dubbed the ensuing violence, in which dozens were killed over many days, the “La Scierie Massacre,” blaming it all on Bale Wouze.
 However, honest and disinterested human rights investigators eventually rejected the claims of a massacre, recognizing the events for what they were: a fierce and bloody political struggle between two armed groups.

-Two decades later, Haiti again finds itself at a decisive political crossroads, and politically opposed armed groups are battling each other.
+Two decades later, Haiti again finds itself at a decisive political crossroads, with politically opposed armed groups battling each other.
 Once again, the violence is being blamed on one side and called a “massacre.”

 Witness the following Reuters headline from last week: “Haitian gang slaughters at least 70 people as thousands flee.”
 Or that of the New York Times: “As a Massacre Unfolded, a Frantic Call: ‘Send for Help’”.